How to Accept Payments with Stripe in WordPress - ProfilePress

 Restrict Stripe Assets

 This setting prevents Stripe assets from loading on every page.
-Most sites should not enable this setting.
-Stripe advises that their JavaScript library be loaded on every page to take advantage of their advanced fraud detection rules.
-If you are not concerned with this, enable this setting only to load the JavaScript when necessary.
+Most sites should not enable it.
+Stripe advises loading its JavaScript library on every page to take advantage of its advanced fraud detection rules.
+If you are not concerned about this, enable this setting only to load the JavaScript when necessary.

 Testing Stripe